Terms of Business

 - We shall provide legal advice and services to you with reasonable skill and care.
 However, the nature of many types of legal work is such that it is not possible to guarantee a particular outcome.

 - We advise only on English law, and on European Union law to the extent that it has any bearing on English law.
+We are not a professional accountancy firm or a professional surveyor firm and unless specifically stated to the contrary, the interpretation of financial information or environmental surveying information should be undertaken on your behalf by other specialist advisers qualified to render such advice.

 - We do not advise on financial, investment, surveying, valuation, commercial viability, trading or marketability issues.
 We only advise on tax when we have expressly agreed in writing to do so.